-Section 9 Public Comment: Public comments shall be limited to a period of 30 minutes and to three minutes per person.
+Section 9.
+Public Comment.
+Public comments shall be limited to five minutes per person. a period of 50 minutes and to five minutes per person.
 Persons shall be recognized in order of sign in on the Public Comment Sign In Sheet at the meeting or, if none, in the order determined by the Chairman or other presiding officer.
 (Last amended on October 12, 2006 by motion adopting Ordinance No. O-11-06).

-Section 10 Closed Session Minutes and Verbatim Record.
-The "Closed Session Minutes and Verbatim Record Policy" attached to these By-Laws as Exhibit A govern the creation, maintenance, storage, release and destruction of closed meeting minutes and verbatim records of all public bodies of the Commission that are subject to the Illinois Open Meetings Act.
+Session Minutes and Verbatim Record.
+The "Closed Session Minutes and Verbatim Record Policy" attached to these By-Laws as Exhibit A govern the creation, maintenance, storage, release, and destruction of closed meeting minutes and verbatim records of all public bodies of the Commission that are subject to the Illinois Open Meetings Act.
 (Last amended on February 12, 2004 by Ordinance No. O-2-04; Exhibit A last amended on October 12, 2006 by Ordinance No. O-11-06).